spy16/spy16.github.io/content/posts/emergence.md

 ## Fish Schools, Flock of Birds

 Certain types of fish and birds move together in a flock at an amazing speed without colliding.
-It is as if their movements are well choreographed by a , though it is not.
-And tet this is the result we see.
+It is as if their movements are being coordinated by a central orchestrator.
+But when we look closely, we find that there is no central leader in the flock/school.
 It turns out, every fish or bird in the flock follows a [simple set of rules](https://en.wikipedia.org/wiki/Shoaling_and_schooling#Mathematical_models) and the overall behavior simply emerges.

 {{< youtube dkP8NUwB2io >}}